hanszt/flocking-sim/README.md

 # Flocking Simulation

-A program to practice, simulating 2D motions
+A program to visualize flocking behaviour of a group of fish or birds

 Made By Hans Zuidervaart.